-Twitter to label disputed COVID-19 tweets
+Twitter to Label Disputed COVID-19 Tweets

-Chicago (AP) — Twitter announced Monday it will warn users when a tweet contains disputed or misleading information about the coronavirus.
+CHICAGO (AP) — Twitter announced Monday it will start alerting users when a tweet makes disputed or misleading claims about the coronavirus.

 “People don't want us to play the role of deciding for them what's true and what's not true but they do want people to play a much stronger role providing context,” Pickles said.